argoproj-labs/training-material/argo-workflows/argo-events/intro.md

 2. Learn how to trigger a workflow based on an event.
 3. something else

-Argo Workflows, minio and a postgres database will be set up automatically for you.
+Argo Workflows and Minio will be set up automatically for you.
 Please wait until you see "Ready" in the console.